issp-center-dev/Komega/doc/software/en/shiftk_format_en.rst

    **Description :** The element of the RHS vector.
    [ double01 ] is the real part,
-   and [ double02 ] is the imaginaly part.
+   and [ double02 ] is the imaginary part.

 .. _recoeff: